TomasVotruba/tomasvotruba.com/packages/blog/data/2018/2018-11-26-14-tips-to-write-php-code-that-is-hard-to-maintain-and-upgrade.md

     If you keep a low profile of very smart architect and do it right, you'll be the only one in the company who knows what is going on and you'll have a value of gold.
 Learn how to be **successful living vendor lock**!
-tweet: "New Post on My Blog: 14 Tips to Write #PHP Code that is Hard to Maintain and Upgrade (in Examples) #vendorlockin #ast #staticanalysis"
 tweet_image: "/assets/images/posts/2018/vendor/omg-naming.gif"
 ---